 Patient Counseling Information

-Inform patients that nausea, diarrhea, vomiting, and constipation are the most commonly reported gastrointestinal adverse events occurring in patients who received XALKORI.
-Supportive care for gastrointestinal adverse events requiring treatment may include standard anti-emetic and/or anti-diarrheal or laxative medications [see ADVERSE REACTIONS].
+- Inform patients that nausea, diarrhea, vomiting, and constipation are the most commonly reported gastrointestinal adverse events occurring in patients who received XALKORI.
+Nausea and vomiting began most commonly during the first few days of treatment [see ADVERSE REACTIONS].

-Inform patients that visual changes such as perceived flashes of light, blurry vision, light sensitivity, and floaters are commonly reported adverse events.
-These events began most commonly during the first two weeks of treatment.
-Advise patients to report flashes or floaters to their physicians [see ADVERSE REACTIONS].
+- Inform patients that visual changes such as perceived flashes of light, blurry vision, light sensitivity, and floaters are commonly reported adverse events and may occur while driving or operating machinery.
+The onset of visual disorders most commonly occurs during the first week of treatment [see ADVERSE REACTIONS].

-If a patient misses a dose, advise the patient to take it as soon as remembered unless it is less than 6 hours until the next dose, in which case, advise the patient not to take the missed dose.
-Advise patients not to take two doses at the same time to make up for a missed dose.
+- If a patient misses a dose, advise the patient to take it as soon as remembered unless it is less than 6 hours until the next dose, in which case, advise the patient not to take the missed dose.
+If a patient vomits after taking a dose of XALKORI, advise the patient not to take an extra dose, but to take the next dose at the regular time.

-Inform patients of childbearing potential to use adequate contraceptive methods during therapy and for at least 90 days after completing therapy.
+- Inform patients of childbearing potential to use adequate contraceptive methods during therapy and for at least 90 days after completing therapy.
 Advise patients to inform their doctor if they or their partners are pregnant or think they may be pregnant.
-Also advise patients not to breastfeed while taking XALKORI.
+Also advise patients not to breastfeed while taking XALKORI [see Use in Specific Populations].

 Carcinogenicity studies with crizotinib have not been conducted.